WoutervanDixhoorn/Minimal-Sockets/Readme.md

 * GCC (or any standard C compiler)

 ### Usage
-* Just clone the repo, or copy paste the nsock.h header file in your project.
+* Just clone the repo, or copy paste the msock.h header file in your project.
 This project may eventually stop being a stb style library.
 * Then dont forget the add the `#define MSOCK_IMPLEMENTATION` in one of you project files.
 * Take a look inside the examples folder on how to use the library.
 * To build the examples just bootstrap the nob.c by compling it one time into nob.exe and just run.
 To include debug symbols run `.\nob.exe -d`